 As usual there was scandal.
 Four US swimmers (including commercial star Ryan Lochte) claimed to have been robbed, but apparently were covering for some vandalism.
 People ready to believe police incompetent, but evidence backed the police.
 Earlier a robbery right in the Athlete's village of Australian athletes.
 There was also an IOC executive caught with an illegal ticket scheme.

 Another big issue is drugs.
 Canadians were stunned when just a few days after watching Ben Johnson set a new world record winning the 100 metre gold medal, perhaps the most prestigious event it all fell away.
 It seems he couldn't pass a drug test.
 Years later it appears that many of his competitors including the new gold medal winner had experience with performance enhancing drugs.
 The International Olympic Committee took the praiseworthy step of banning the whole Russian track and field team and apparently the whole Paralympic team.
-I hadn't realized that drugs were being used for impaired athletes, sometimes as an extension on pain relievers.
+I hadn't realized that drugs were being used for disabled athletes, sometimes as an extension on pain relievers.

 Eric Lamaze, a Canadian equestrian hero at one time faced a lifetime ban.
 After a positive test he was so discouraged he contemplated suicide and in his despair smoked a cocaine laced cigarette and tested positive again.
 However his previous test was over ruled and his second test disregarded.
 He has gone on to be a world and Olympic champion including winning a bronze medal in 2016.